-The tables are displayed when there is at least one active Filter Cluster, Packet Filter or Flow Filter.
-The tables have the following format:
+The tables are displayed while there is at least one active Filter Cluster, Packet Filter or Flow Filter.

-Status A green check mark indicates that the Filter is connected to the Console.
-If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 62).
-Filter Name Displays the name of the Filter and a colored square with the color defined in its configuration.
+Status A green check mark indicates that the Filter is connected to Console.
+If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 66).
+Filter Name Displays the Filter and a colored square with the color defined in its configuration.
 Click to open a new tab with data specific to the Filter.
 Administrators and operators can right-click to open the Filter Configuration window.
-Anomaly# When the Filter is activated by a Response to mitigate an anomaly, the field contains the link to the anomaly report.
-Otherwise, the field contains the message "Filter offline".
-Prefix The IP address/mask of your network originating or being the target of the traffic anomaly.
+Anomaly# When a Filter instance is activated by a Response to mitigate an anomaly, the field contains the link to the anomaly report.
+Otherwise, the field contains the message "Filter offline". otherwise, the held contains the message Thier chime T Prefix IP address/mask of your network originating or being the target of the traffic anomaly.
 Click to open a tab with data specific to the IP block or address.
-IP Group The IP group of the prefix.
+IP Group IP group of the prefix.
 Click to open a tab with data specific to the IP group.
-Decoder The decoder used for detecting the abnormal traffic.
-Pkts/s The packets/second throughput sent to the attacked prefix.
-Bits/s The bits/second throughput sent to the attacked prefix.
+Decoder Decoder used for detecting the abnormal traffic.
+Pkts/s Packets/second throughput sent to the attacked prefix.
+Bits/s Bits/second throughput sent to the attacked prefix.
 IPs (Ext.)
-The number of unique IP addresses sending traffic to the attacked prefix.
-Dropped The rate of packets dropped by the packet capturing engine.
-A high number indicates a sniff performance problem.
-Peak CPU% The maximum percentage of CPU resources used by the Filter process.
-Peak RAM The maximum amount of RAM used by the Filter process.
-Start Time The date when the Filter started mitigating the anomaly.
-Server The server that runs the Filter.
+Number of unique IP addresses sending traffic to the attacked prefix.
+Dropped Rate of packets dropped by the packet capturing engine.
+A high number indicates a sniffing performance problem.
+Peak CPU% Maximum percentage of CPU resources used by the Filter instance.
+Peak RAM Maximum amount of RAM used by the Filter instance.
+Start Time When the Filter instance started mitigating the anomaly.
+Server Which server runs the Filter instance.
 Click to open a new tab with data specific to the server.
 Administrators and operators can right-click to open the Server Configuration window.